 Kovack Advisors Client Types and Minimum Account Sizes

 Kovack Advisors serves non-high-net-worth and high-net-worth individuals, pension and profit-sharing plans, banks and thrift institutions, charitable organizations and corporations.
 However, individuals are far and away its most common client type.

 Kovack has varying minimum account size requirements.
 These typically range from $10,000 to $100,000 depending on the services you use.

 Services Offered by Kovack Advisors

-Through its own and independent network of advisors, Kovack Advisors offers the following advisory services:
+Through its own advisors and network of investment advisor representatives (IARs), Kovack Advisors offers the following advisory services:

 - Financial planning

 Kovack’s investment strategies include asset allocation, dollar-cost averaging, technical analysis, long-term purchases and short-term purchases.
 The firm says that, when employing these strategies, it considers each client’s investment objectives, risk tolerance and time horizon.